sinclairzx81/servicebox/readme.md

 ```
 ## Overview

-ServiceBox is a library for building type safe Web Services in NodeJS.
-It allows one to strictly define a Web Service function and will automatically validate Web Requests to that function using JSON schema.
-It is designed with TypeScript in mind and provides automatic type inference for all functions and ensures the TypeScript implementation matches the expected data received for the function.
+ServiceBox is a framework for building type safe web services functions in Node.
+It allows server side developers to define struct web service interfaces and it takes care of validating requests from those interfaces.
+ServiceBox leverages TypeScript type inference to ensure the server functions are statically correct and it also provides code generation services for clients.

-ServiceBox also provides function middleware.
-Middleware specifically maps HTTP requests to a contextual object to each function.
-This functionality allows functions to operate under the context of user, essential for multi user role based authorization.
+ServiceBox is built upon the JSON-RPC 2.0 specification.

 Built with TypeScript 4.2 and Node 14 LTS.